basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-Architecture.md

 ## How Version 3 Replication Works

-In multi-datacenter (MDC) replication, a cluster can act as the "source cluster".
-The source cluster sends replication data to one or more "sink clusters" (generally located in datacenters in other regions or countries).
-Bidirectional replication can easily be established by making a cluster both a source and a sink to other clusters.
-Riak Enterprise MDC Replication is considered "masterless": all clusters participating will resolve replicated writes via the normal resolutions methods available in Riak.
+In Multi-Datacenter (MDC) Replication, a cluster can act as the **source cluster**.
+The source cluster sends replication data to one or more **sink clusters** (generally located in datacenters in other regions or countries).
+Bidirectional replication can easily be established by making a cluster both a source and sink to other clusters.
+Riak Enterprise MDC Replication is considered "masterless" in that all clusters participating will resolve replicated writes via the normal resolution methods available in Riak.

-In multi-datacenter replication, there are two primary modes of operation: fullsync and realtime.
+In Multi-Datacenter Replication, there are two primary modes of operation: **fullsync** and **realtime**.
 In fullsync mode, a complete synchronization occurs between source and sink cluster(s).
-In realtime mode, continual, incremental synchronization occurs - replication is triggered by successful writing of new updates on the source.
+In realtime mode, continual, incremental synchronization occurs, meaning that replication is triggered by successful writing of new updates on the source.
 Fullsync can be performed upon initial connection of a sink cluster.

 Fullsync and realtime modes are described in detail below.